robksawyer/ofxPluginEffectTest/README.md

 }
 ```

-16. Ensure that the following declarations are in the header of `addons/ofxFFGLPlugin/src/ofxFFGLWindow.h`.
+7. Ensure that the following declarations are in the header of `addons/ofxFFGLPlugin/src/ofxFFGLWindow.h`.

 ```
 int     getHeight();
 int     getWidth();
 ```

-17. The project should now build with no issues.
+8. The project should now build with no issues!

 > After you build, the YourProject.bundle should be copied to Arena vfx plugins dir.
 You can now launch Arena.
 The plugin should be visible in the list (Name corresponds to the name listed in `src/main.cpp`.
 Select it and check that sample parameters are present and info is correct.
 Try to apply it to the webcam, it should work (try changing the repetitions parameter).
 If the plugin does not show up, copy it from bin directory of your project and check that you added the copy command (`cp -rf "$TARGET_BUILD_DIR/$PRODUCT_NAME.bundle" /Applications/Resolume\ Arena\ 4.2.0/plugins/vfx`) in the Run Script area of Build Phases.